Charlie-Henry/ModalShift/about.md

 permalink: /about/
 ---

 I'm Charlie Henry and this is my blog.
-I currently work as a data scientist in Austin, Texas.
+I currently work as a data scientist in Las Vegas.

 My general interests include:
 - Machine learning